olufemi-builds/-Card-Portfolio-Transaction-Analytics/README.md

         "Successful"
     )

-Calculates average successful transaction value.
+Used to calculate average successful transaction value.

-## COUNTIFS by Region
+### COUNTIFS by Region

     =COUNTIFS(
         CardTransactions[region],